 In cases where businesses use several different cloud providers, as well as on-premise environments, they will have multiple KMS to monitor, which makes oversight complex and costly, resulting in a greater security risk from untrusted cloud administrators.

-To mitigate the issues of control and oversight many businesses are now offering Bring Your Own Key Management System (BYOKMS) services, which enables users to create, manage, and store their own encryption keys, off-platform.
+To mitigate the issues of control and oversight, many key management vendors are now offering Bring Your Own Key Management System (BYOKMS) services, which enable users to create, manage, and store their own encryption keys off-platform, i.e., independent of the cloud provider

 Centralized Cloud Control